ashikibrahim07/react-portfolio/README.md

 ## Technologies Used

-- `React:`Used for building the frontend user interface and managing state.
+- `React`Used for building the frontend user interface and managing state.
-- **Material UI:** Provides a set of React components that implement Google's Material Design.
+- `Material UI` Provides a set of React components that implement Google's Material Design.
-- **HTML/CSS:** Used for styling and structuring the content.
+- `HTML/CSS` Used for styling and structuring the content.
-- **GitHub Pages:** Used for hosting the portfolio website.
+- `GitHub Pages` Used for hosting the portfolio website.

 ## Installation